piedraj/instructions/MKSHAPESRDF.md

 # Produce a valid VOMS proxy

-*Only necessary for batch job submission.*
+*Only necessary if Grid access is needed.*

     voms-proxy-init -voms cms -rfc --valid 168:0